 Precarity and Extractivism

 This line of my research focuses on large-scale coal extraction and dispossession in Mozambique.
-Between 2015 and 2016, I spent 15 months in Mozambique, investigating social effects and impacts of dispossession caused by coal extraction in the province of Tete.
+Between 2015 and 2016, I spent 12 months in Mozambique, investigating social effects of dispossession caused by coal extraction in the province of Tete.

 The most significant part of this research was four months I spent in a resettlement village called Cateme that was built by Vale, a Brazilian mining company, that resettled over 1,700 families displaced by coal mining in the region of Tete.